ong6/handsfree-browser/README.md

 # The Handsfree Browser Extension

-> 🚨 This project is useable but not officially released.
-I don't recommend to using it just yet 😅
+> 🚧🐞 This project is useable but not officially released and still buggy :) 🐞🚧
->
-> The documentation for this extension will be hosted at https://handsfree.js.org/browser-extension/

 This [Handsfree.js](https://handsfree.js.org) powered browser extension is a designed to help you browse the web handsfree through face and/or hand gestures.
-The aspiration is to develop a "[Userscript Manager](https://en.wikipedia.org/wiki/Userscript_manager)" like [Tampermonkey](https://www.tampermonkey.net/), but for handsfree-ifying web pages, games, apps, WebXR and really any other type of content found the web.
+The goal is to develop a "[Userscript Manager](https://en.wikipedia.org/wiki/Userscript_manager)" like [Tampermonkey](https://www.tampermonkey.net/), but for handsfree-ifying web pages, games, apps, WebXR and really any other type of content found the web.

 This browser extension also includes a handsfree fork of the [Mozilla WebXR Emulator Extension](https://github.com/MozillaReality/WebXR-emulator-extension) Dev Tools, primarily to assist in handsfree WebXR development.

-In short, this extension is designed to help you use your entire browser and web totally handsfree!
+In short, this extension will help you use your entire browser, desktop, or connected drones, robots, and more in customizable and interesting new ways 🖐👀🖐

 <br>
 <br>